Home oxygen therapy

 Portable oxygen cylinders

-It may be possible to use a small, portable oxygen cylinder outside your home.
+It may be possible to use a small, portable oxygen cylinder outside your house or when moving around at home.
 This is called portable oxygen or ambulatory oxygen.

-Most portable oxygen cylinders weigh around 2kg and are small enough to fit inside a small backpack or shopping trolley.
-This size cylinder holds just under 2 hours' worth of oxygen.
+Most portable oxygen cylinders weigh around 2-3kg and are small enough to fit inside a small backpack or shopping trolley.
+This size cylinder holds up to 3 hours' worth of oxygen.

 Portable oxygen cylinders are not suitable for everyone.